pull-vert/limo/README.md

   * Compact Strings (in progress)
 * JDK11 TLSv1.3 (later)
 * JDK14 foreign memory (in progress)
-* JDK15 (maybe) Project Loom virtual threads (in progress) ... more to come
+* JDK1X (release version is not known yet) Project Loom virtual threads (in progress)

+... and more to come

 ## Requirements

+Base modules of Limo require JDK11.
-Limo compiles and executes on a [Project Loom Early Access JDK](http://jdk.java.net/loom/).
+To compile all Limo project you will need a [Project Loom Early Access JDK](http://jdk.java.net/loom/).

 ## Inspirations and other nice IO libraries
 * [Quasar](https://github.com/puniverse/quasar), loom ancestor on JDK